David Crabtree: Ministerial Work

 Crabtree was ordained a deacon in the Episcopal Church in 2004.
 He served as an assisting minister at St. Michael's Episcopal Church in Raleigh from 2004 until 2018.
-Crabtree was permanently suspended from ministry by the Episcopal Diocese of North Carolina after allegations of sexual misconduct were made against him in October 2018.
-Crabtree made a personal statement explaining his removal from ministry, stating that he had engaged in a consensual relationship with a woman that violated church law.
+Crabtree was permanently suspended from ministry by the Episcopal Diocese of North Carolina after allegations of improper conduct were made against him in October 2018.
+Crabtree made a personal statement explaining his removal from ministry, stating that he had engaged in a consensual relationship with a woman that violated church protocol.

 Personal life

 Crabtree is from Nashville, Tennessee.
 He graduated with a bachelors of science from Middle Tennessee State University.
 He later studied divinity at Vanderbilt University and obtained a masters in theology from the Graduate Theological Foundation before enrolling as a masters student at Duke University's Divinity School.
 Crabtree is divorced and has two daughters.